Rock Radio Scrapbook

 “My heart belongs to only you” Christian Thibault pays a tribute to Bobby Vinton, gets carried away and sings…

-Thibault, owner of Chez Gérard cabaret and other night clubs from the Quebec
+Chez Gérard cabaret and other night clubs from the Quebec City area, young

-right from the beginning.
-He first got in touch with radio at high school before
+beginning.
+He first got in touch with radio at high school before moving to

-moving to local discos to act as a disc jockey.
-In 1972 he was instrumental in
+local discos to act as a disc jockey.
+In 1972 he was instrumental in bringing

-bringing CKRL-FM to Quebec City, the first French-speaking community radio
+CKRL-FM to Quebec City, the first French-speaking community radio station in

-station in North America.
-He made plans to have his own program on the station
+North America.
+He made plans to have his own program on the station but his

-but his project was rejected.
-His dream came true in 1974 when he sat in for a
+project was rejected.
+His dream came true in 1974 when he sat in for a regular

 station in Quebec City.
 The show was titled the “Million Dollar Oldies Man” and